Tie-decay networks in continuous time and eigenvector-based centralities: Eigenvector-Based Centrality Scores in Tie-Decay Networks

 with $\vpi^{\left(0\right)}=\vecb{\left(0\right)}$ or $\vpi^{\left(0\right)}=\vecb{v}$, converges to $\vpi$ and preserves the sparsity of $P$.
 This choice, which ensures that computations are efficient, is equivalent to a power iteration~\cite{Gleich2015}.

 To compute time-dependent PageRank scores from the tie-strength matrix $B(t)$, we define the temporal transition matrix

 where $D(t)$ is the diagonal matrix of weighted out-degrees (i.e., the row sums of $B(t)$) at time $t$.
-The rank-$1$ correction $\vecb{c}(t)\vecb{v}^T$ depends on time, because the set of dangling nodes can change in time (though $\vecb{v}$ remains fixed)\footnote{{Strictly speaking, once a node leaves a dangling set, it never returns.
+The rank-$1$ correction $\vecb{c}(t)\vecb{v}^T$ depends on time, because the set of dangling nodes can change in time (though $\vecb{v}$ remains fixed)\footnote{Strictly speaking, once a node leaves a dangling-node set, it never returns.
 Although the tie strength decays exponentially, it never quite reaches $0$.
 In practice, one can opt to remove ties with $b_{ij}\ll 1$ to maintain the sparsity of $B(t)$.
-When we do this, nodes can return to the dangling set.} }.
+When one does this, nodes can return to the dangling-node set.}.
 The iteration to obtain the time-dependent vector of PageRank scores $\vpi(t)$ is now given by

+To understand the temporal evolution of $\vpi(t)$, we begin by establishing some properties of the temporal transition matrix $P(t)$ in the following lemma.